drawwithcode/2018-group-work-group-07/README.md

 We search in different platforms the animals endangered or threatened and we selected the most interesting for our projects.
 These are some of the sources: Proceedings of the National Academy of Sciences, World Wild Life, NYT, BBC and IUCN Red List of Threatened Animals (https://www.iucnredlist.org/).
 Also we search for articles about the topic that could make our story more deeper.
 For example: the economics of finding the endangered species (http://www.rff.org/blog/2010/economics-endangered-species).

+- Visual

+The idea was to create illustrations but not very childish style.
+At the end the idea is to concern people about a very big problem, the game can be fun with colourfull illustrations, but there is a black screen in the back remember the problem.

 ## Visual recap of the project
 The banana tool